Summer Camp Resources 2022

 You also can call local chapters of major disability organizations about camps in your area.
 Many organizations publish lists of camps and can connect you with camp directors and former campers.

-In addition to Searching for camps on Disabilityinfo.org, the following offer searchable camp websites:
+In addition to searching for Camps on Disabilityinfo.org, there are more searchable camp websites:

 - inclusive February vacation activities and camps

 Autism Speaks: Virtual Summer Activities – Looking for at-home ideas to keep busy over the summer?
 These activities are not exclusively autism-friendly.

 Camp Channel Special Needs Camps – Summer Camps that accommodate people with special needs.

 Camps for Children with Diabetes – Diabetes camp is one of the best experiences that a child with diabetes can have.

 Easter Seals New Hampshire Summer Camps – Providing residential camping for children and young adults with disabilities and special needs.

 Boston Parents Paper Summer Camp Guide for Greater Boston and New England – Lists day camps & programs, sleep-away and overnight camp adventures, sports camps, arts camps, STEM & enrichment camps, music camps, special needs camps and more.

 Kids’ Camps.com – Well maintained site allowing searching by geographic area and by program type.
 Select “Special Needs Camps” category.
 Ages: children and adolescents.
 Various disabilities.
 Day- and overnight-camps listed.